rupertparry/fup/README.md

-# FUP – A simple command-line tool for putting files up.
+# FUP – A simple tool for putting files up.

 ✨ Share a file via a unique URL with one command.